i40-Tools/CPSDocumentGenerator/README.md

 aml:ContaminateRoleClassAttribute   "0" , "1"
 aml:MultiHeterogeneity    "0....
 7"
-All other aml attributes can have values in range (min, max)
+All other aml attributes can have values in range (min, max) If there is no range , and a single value for generation then randomization will be disabled and fixed number of elements will be generated.
 ```

 Example :